koriwi/rocksonic-lite/README.md

 ## Disclaimer

-I wrote all code without vibe coding.
-For now, I used vibe coding only for this README.
+I wrote the Rust code without vibe coding.
+I used vibe coding for this README and the CI workflow.